Good Practice in Global Data Collection on Trafficking in Persons: The Science (and Art) of Understanding TIP

 Project Summary: Effective efforts to combat trafficking in persons (TIP) are predicated on methodologically rigorous, reliable and ethical data acquisition, appropriate data management systems as well as sound, objective and insightful analysis of that data.
 Without high quality data, both on victim protection and on trafficking prosecutions, it is not possible to effectively design appropriate policies and interventions or to monitor and evaluate anti-trafficking efforts in a meaningful way.
 And yet TIP data collection is not uncomplicated; it involves a raft of methodological, ethical and practical issues and considerations.

-The project is generously funded by the United States Department of State’s Office to Monitor and Combat Trafficking in Persons (J/TIP).
+The project was generously funded by the United States Department of State’s Office to Monitor and Combat Trafficking in Persons (J/TIP).